Proportion of people receiving single fraction radiotherapy for bone metastases

 Radiotherapy is a common treatment for people with many cancers.

-External beam radiotherapy (EBRT) is the recommended treatment for cancer that has spread (metastasised) to the bone and was causing pain without other complications.
+EBRT is the recommended treatment for cancer that has spread (metastasised) to the bone and is causing pain without other complications.

 Long-term evidence shows radiotherapy treatment using a single fraction (dose) is as effective as using multiple fractions for relieving bone pain for most people with pain and no complications.1 However, for a small number of people, multiple fractions can help reduce the need for retreatment.2